-During the appeal process, Mutual of Omaha sent Maura to a functional capacity evaluation.
+During the appeal process, Mutual of Omaha sent Maura to a Functional Capacity Evaluation (FCE).
 The evaluator determined Maura was unable to work in any gainful occupation.
 But that is not what Mutual of Omaha told Maura.

 Roy Law Group looked into the case and studied the claim file.
 Only then did Maura learn the functional capacity evaluation had come out on her side and found her disabled.